-Unless you receive an all-cash offer (unlikely), the buyer will probably include a financing contingency in the offer.
-This states that the agreement will be finalized only if the buyer applies for financing within a certain time period and then successfully obtains a loan on certain specified terms, such as a loan at a maximum interest rate.
+Unless you receive an all-cash offer, the buyer will probably include a financing contingency in the offer.
+This states that the agreement will be finalized only if the buyer applies for financing within a certain time period and then successfully obtains a loan on certain specified terms, such as at no more than a certain maximum interest rate.

 Here’s how to evaluate a financing contingency.

 Look for Buyer Preapproval

 A prepared buyer will have already gotten loan preapproval—that is, a lender’s statement of willingness to lend a certain amount of cash (ideally, equal to or greater than the sale price of your home).
 This means that a lender has given the green light, though no actual final commitment (that will happen on or near the closing date).

 Set an Appropriate Schedule for Financing

 Another issue to consider is how soon before the closing date the buyer will find out that financing has come through.
 You’ll want to make sure that the date for the buyer to remove any financing contingency isn’t so far out that the buyer can withdraw from the transaction right before closing.
 Negotiate for a date that lets you know sooner rather than later when the buyer’s financing will come through.

 Get as much information as possible from a potential buyer to make sure the buyer is in good position to get a mortgage loan, such as whether the buyer is selling another property before buying yours, and the buyer’s credit score.